alexkaufman06/best-restaurants/README.md

 # Best Restaurants (Yelp Clone)

 This is an app where you can add restaurants and search by name, type, location or price.
-It was created to practice using Angular js directives.
+It was created to practice using Angular js directives as well as Bootswatch themes.

 ## Setup Instructions:
 ```